 The most common colors for mud daubers are metallic blue and all black.
 A few of the different species of wasps in this category can have yellow markings on their bodies as well.
 These wasps are generally longer than social wasps and range from 0.5 to 1 inch in length.
 They have a skinny waist and a smaller abdomen than other types of wasps as well.
 Their other physical characteristics include six legs, two antennae, and wings.

 Mud daubers can be found throughout North America.
-They tend to build their nests in sheltered areas, such as under the eaves of houses and buildings, on exterior walls, inside of barns and garages, or even on trees.
+They build their nests under the eaves of houses and buildings, exterior walls, inside of barns and garages, and also on trees.
 In rare cases, they will also build nests inside of your home if they find their way in through structural defects.

 For the most part, mud daubers are beneficial to have on your property.
 They help to control the populations of annoying insects and spiders.
 One of the most critical nuisances they take care of is black widow spiders, which can be deadly to humans.